 There are many myths and legends related to the Camino de Santiago and some of them date back centuries.
 Thousands of pilgrims walked this pilgrimage since the Middle Age and many legends were born with them thanks to their journeys.
 Are you interested in knowing more about these myths?
 At Galiwonders we are very curious about the Way of Saint James and we did some research for you.
 Let’s discover some of these myths and legends in this post!

 Camino de Santiago myths & legends

 From the Middle Ages to our days, there have always been myths and legends related to the Camino de Santiago.
 Usually, these stories refer to the miracles made by St James the Apostle, the Virgin Mary and other saints.
-These legends have been transmitted from pilgrim to pilgrim since ancient times; an oral tradition that took place on the way, or on the meetings to take some rest.
+These legends have been transmitted from pilgrim to pilgrim since ancient times; an oral tradition that took place on the Way, or when pilgrims were having some time to rest.
 Nowadays, we can still enjoy some of these short stories, as we can find them in written collections in monasteries.

 The Bird and the Virgin Mary

 Puente de la Reina is one of the most iconic stops of the French Way, in Navarra region.
 There, we can visit the pilgrim bridge that was built by order of the Queen Doña Mayor (“puente” means “bridge”, and “Reina” means “queen” that’s why the town is called “Puente de la Reina”, or “Bridge of the Queen”).
 On this bridge, there used to be an image of the Virgin Mary and, according to the legend, it used to be cleaned by a small bird that soaked his wings on the river.
 According to the tradition, this ritual used to happen on important dates and events taking place in Puente de la Reina.